mobilekosmos/hearcalcdist/README.md

 - Responsive design for all device sizes
 - Error messages and validation feedback
 - High contrast color scheme
+- Dark mode support
+- Design tweaked for Desktop and Mobile with subtle differences

 ### 4. Results Management
 - Email functionality to share results